-The Field-Initiated Projects (FIPs) are a program of investigator-initiated research that was created by NIDRR in 1984 under its R&D authority.
-The FIP program supplements NIDRR’s directed research portfolio by addressing diverse research issues in promising and innovative ways.
-Field initiated research projects cover all of NIDRR’s domains, including employment, independent living, medical rehabilitation and development of new technologies, and address all disability populations with a wide range of research approaches.
+The Field-Initiated Projects (FIPs) are a program of investigator-initiated research that was created by NIDILRR in 1984 under its R&D authority.
+The FIP program supplements NIDILRR’s directed research portfolio by addressing diverse research issues in promising and innovative ways.
+Field initiated research projects cover all of NIDILRR’s domains, including employment, independent living, medical rehabilitation and development of new technologies, and address all disability populations with a wide range of research approaches.

 Projects must further one or both of the following purposes:

 - To develop methods, procedures and